nite-stocker/setup-mac-vscode-python-pip/README.md

 pip 25.1.1 from .venv/lib/python3.12/site-packages/pip (python 3.12)
 ```

-### Install required package
+### Install a package

-We'll use the third-party requests package to make a request to a website, and retieve your IP address from the response.
+We'll use the third-party requests package to make a request to a website, and retrieve your IP address from the response.

 Install the requests package: